mikiriki-m/Inter-AS-MPLS-VPN-Lab/README.md

  neighbor 3.3.3.3 remote-as 1
  neighbor 3.3.3.3 update-source Loopback0
 ```

-- Address family vpnv4 is a BGP configuration mode for handling VPN4 routing information
+- Address family vpnv4 is an iBGP configuration mode for handling VPN4 routing information
 - The activate command enables the exchange of VPN4 information with the router.
 - The send-community both command attaches both Standard and Extended BGP communities.
 Route Targets are classified as extended, if this command isnt configured the routers in AS2 wont know which vrf route the packets belong to.
 ```